 The following changes are applied to clause 5.3.3.1 (Tracking area update procedure with Serving GW change) in TS 23.401 [13]:

 - Step 2: The UE shall in Access Stratum signalling include GUMMEI that is mapped from 5G-GUTI following the mapping rules specified in TS 23.501 [2] and the UE indicates it as a native GUMMEI and should in addition indicate it as "Mapped from 5G-GUTI".
 The UE shall, in the TAU request message, include EPS GUTI that is mapped from 5G-GUTI following the mapping rules specified in TS 23.501 [2].
 The UE indicates that it is moving from 5GC.
 The UE integrity protects the TAU request message using the 5G security context.
+The UE shall include its 5GC Preferred Network Behaviour if it included its EPC Preferred Network Behaviour in the TAU request.

 MME may steer the UE from EPC by rejecting the TAU request with an appropriate cause value.
-The MME should take into account availability of 5GC to the UE before steering the UE from EPC.
+The MME should take into account availability of 5GC to the UE and the Preferred and Supported Network Behaviour (see TS 23.501 [2], clause 5.31.2) before steering the UE from EPC.

 - Step 5 and message Context Response may include new information Return preferred.